devratmir/devratmir/README.md

 - 👋 Hi, I’m @devratmir
 - 👀 I’m interested in Coding, Physics and Chemistry
 - 🌱 I’m currently learning Python & C
-- 📫 How to reach me contact@email.tratmir.com
+- 📫 To reach me, send to ratmir@ratmirtim.it

 <!---
 devratmir/devratmir is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.